cailleach1310/ares-economy-plugin/readme.md

 ## Code Tinkering

 ### Adjusting Limit Algorithm
-If you want to adjust the algorithm for determining the economy limit, you'll need to dig into the code.
+If you want to adjust the algorithm for determining the economy limit, you'll need to change the code.
 The function in question is *Economy.calc_limit(char)*, it can be found in the *helpers.rb* file in the */aresmush/plugins/economy* directory.
 If you make changes here, make sure to adjust the economy help file, *\aresmush\plugins\economy\help\en\economy.md*, as well.

 ### Adjusting Modifier Handling
 As is, modifiers will have the following effects: fs3 advantages grant a modifier of (effect * rating), fs3 action skills grant a modifier of (effect * rating / 2).
 Special group modifier "country" simply returns the effect.
 If you want to change or add modifiers and their handling, you'd have to look into the functions *Economy.calculate_modifiers(char)*, located in *\aresmush\plugins\economy\helpers.rb*, and *get_modifier_list(char)*, (located in *\aresmush\plugins\economy\econ_web_modifier_data.rb*.